mob-sakai/ShinyEffectForUGUI/README.md

 ### NOTE: This project has been merged to [UIEffect](https://github.com/mob-sakai/UIEffect).

-Shiny effect without Mask commponent.
+Shiny effect of uGUI, which does not need mask or normal map.
 Since useless draw calls are suppressed, performance is good!

 ![image](https://user-images.githubusercontent.com/12690315/40470027-4335bbf6-5f6d-11e8-8b8f-a130654d67db.png)